 Why You Should Be Drinking Aojiru, Japan’s Green Juice

-Both kale and green juice has hit the mainstream all over the world in recent years, but in Japan kale-based aojiru has been around since the 40’s.
-Nowadays it’s a household staple, and you can buy aojiru drinks in any supermarket or convenience store.
+Kale and green juice have hit the mainstream all over the world in recent years.
+In Japan, kale-based aojiru has been around since the 40s.
+Nowadays, it’s a household staple, and you can buy aojiru drinks at any supermarket or convenience store.

-But why should you drink aojiru?
-It’s well known that green leafy vegetables are linked to many health benefits, including weight loss, cancer prevention, and anti-aging.
+Why should you drink aojiru?
+We all know that green leafy vegetables have many health benefits, including weight loss, cancer prevention, and aging prevention.
 But for many people, it’s hard to get as many of these vegetables in their diet as they would like.
 Whether you don’t like the taste, or just find it hard to find time to shop and cook a well balanced meal every day, many people go without all the vegetables they need.

 I think this is why powdered type aojiru is such a staple here.
 Japan is a busy country, but keeping a box of aojiru in your cupboard is about as low effort as it takes.
 Aojiru doesn’t wilt away in the fridge when you’re too busy to cook, and it takes no time at all to prepare.
 If you live in an area that it’s hard to get kale or or similar vegetables, this is a good choice as well.